linx-software/hubspot/README.md

 ## Usage
 #### Export submissions to googlesheet
 Retrieves all submissions from Hubspot for a particular form and write them to googlesheet.
-This will allow users without a Hubspot account, to easily view the googldsheet.

 To write out all the submission on your instance of Hubspot for a form to a sheet in googlesheet: